Leendert Hasenbosch: Artistic tributes

+The English playwright and performer Dan Hazelwood wrote and performed the stage play Ascension, based on the diary and story of Hasenbosch; directed by Max Lindsay and co-starring Conor Mainwaring, the production premiered at the Edinburgh Festival Fringe in 2024 and returned in 2025 following sold-out performances at Greenwich Theatre and further shows in Hastings.

 The Australian composer Lydia Gardiner (b.
-Perth, 1999), with librettist Javier Bateman, composed an hour-long multimedia work entitled The Zeewijk Passion about the experiences of Leendert_Hasenbosch; the work was premiered and recorded in the Netherlands in June 2025.
+Perth, 1999), with librettist Javier Bateman, composed an hour-long multimedia work entitled The Zeewijk Passion about the experiences of Leendert Hasenbosch; the work was premiered and recorded in the Netherlands in June 2025.